|Gerald L. Isaacs

 The Computer Science and IT programs are grounded in the liberal arts tradition, balance theory and practice, and focus on the problem-solving skills necessary for life-long learning in a field characterized by rapid change in technology.
 We succeed in our mission by preparing our students through classroom work and appropriate external internships to secure fulfilling careers in the field of their choosing.

 The world has been in an era of rapid technological advancement.
-The Internet and World Wide Web have increasingly become critically important in corporate strategies, people’s social lives and personal development.
+The Internet, World Wide Web, and Mobile Computing have increasingly become critically important in corporate strategies, people’s social lives and personal development.
 We recognize this by integrating the latest technologies into the curricula.
 The curricula are designed to emphasize problem solving, multiple programming paradigms, and higher order thought processes that will always be needed by corporate America under any business models.

-Several emphases and minors are available within the computer science or information technology program.
+Several emphases and minors are available within the computer science program.
 Each allows students to begin taking required major courses during the fall semester of the freshman year.

 Computer Science majors may select the:

 * Software Engineering emphasis if interested in developing the skills necessary to design and build large and reliable software systems.

 * Information Systems emphasis if they desire to work as system analysts in business.

 * Internet & Mobile Software Development emphasis if interested in software development for smartphones, tablets, etc.